Professor of History, Honorary Consul for the Kingdom of Lesotho

 - Historical Dictionary of Lesotho (Metuchen, NJ: Scarecrow Press, 2004).

-On a professional level I have served as United States editor of the online journal, Safundi (safundi.com), which publishes comparative work focusing on the United States and South Africa.
-Also, my book manuscript, Promises of Moshoeshoe: Culture, Nationalism and Identity in Lesotho, is forthcoming from the Institute of South African Studies Press.
+On a professional level I have served as United States editor of the online journal, Safundi which publishes comparative work focusing on the United States and South Africa.
+I have written a number of scholarly articles on Lesotho, been the main author and editor for two editions of The Historical Dictionary of Lesotho.
+Also, my book manuscript, Promises of Moshoeshoe: Culture, Nationalism and Identity in Lesotho, is available from the Institute of South African Studies Press.

-Since the summer of 2003, I have taken a total of 87 Wittenberg students to the southern African Kingdom of Lesotho for 30 days.
+Since the summer of 2003, I have taken a over 400 Wittenberg students (on 15 different trips) to the southern African Kingdom of Lesotho for 30 days.
 Lesotho holds a special place, as it is where my love for Africa was kindled during my time as a Peace Corps Volunteer there.
-During our stay in Lesotho we spend 10 days helping build houses for Habitat for Humanity and 4-5 days building playground equipment, repairing a roofs, and planting gardens at the Maseru Children's Village.
-We have also volunteered at other orphanages and a pediatric AIDS clinic.
+During our stay in Lesotho we spend one-week helping build houses for orphan headed-households with Habitat for Humanity and 2 weeks building playground equipment, repairing buildings, building greenhouses, and painting schools.
+These projects are done both at rural schools and at facilities that care for orphans and other vulnerable children.
+We also do some volunteer work at a pediatric AIDS clinic.
 In addition to our volunteer work, we have several lectures from local professors and participate in a number of cross-cultural activities.
-On our way home we have been treated to 4 days of game viewing while on Safari in Kruger National Park in South Africa.
-I am planning on taking another group in the summer of 2008.
+On our way home we have been treated to 3 days of game viewing while on Safari in Kruger National Park in South Africa.
+I am planning on taking another group in the summer of 2021.